 Chocolate dipped cream filled cupcakes (hi top cupcakes) with a chocolate or vanilla filling center and snappy chocolate coating just like a Dairy Queen cupcake.
-My cupcake creation here is a lot more work than it is, and perfect for those looking for dairy free, gluten-free and vegan cupcakes.
+My cupcake is dairy free, gluten-free and vegan.

 Chocolate Dipped Cream Filled Cupcakes